Imetelstat: History

 Chemically, imetelstat is a synthetic conjugate consisting of three parts: GRN163, a thio phosphoramide oligonucleotide, and a palmitoyl lipid group.
-GRN163 is the pharmacological component with telomerase inhibition.
+GRN163 is the pharmacological component with telomerase inhibition based on experiments with poly-G oligonucleotides first conducted at the University of Nebraska Medical Center under contract with Lynx Therapeutics.
 The palmitic acid moiety is conjugated via a phosphothioate linkage to the backbone of the antisense oligonucleotide.
 Telomere shortening and lower cell viability are observed after inhibition of telomerase activity in vitro.
 IC50 values ranged from 50 to 200nM for 10 different pancreatic cell lines.